 I am a diehard Bond Girl.
 I’ve seen all the films, read all the books and of course, have my own opinions about who has been the best Bond of all.
 Having a major crush on Timothy Dalton, I am biased in his favor, but there is also something to be said for the talents (not to mention eye candy quality) of Sean Connery and Daniel Craig.
 All three are are quite handsome in a rough-hewn, craggy kind of way.
 Pierce Brosnan, though also quite a gorgeous specimen of the male gender, was a bit too polished and smooth for my taste.
 Roger Moore and George Lazenby were the weakest Bonds, in my book (haha!).

-In rereading Casino Royale this past week, I came to the conclusion that the reason these rough-around-the-edges cinematic 007s are more to my taste is because they are closer to his book character, which is why I like them.
+In rereading Casino Royale, I came to the conclusion that the reason these rough-around-the-edges cinematic 007s are more to my taste is because they are closer to his book character, which is why I like them.
 A man who is elegant and polished, yet still has that roughness, that “throw down,” is incredibly sexy to me.

 James Bond is not a very likable character, for all his perspicacity as a spy.
 He’s witty, urbane, but with that dark edge that allows him to use people and not care about his effect in their lives.
 It’s not just with women, although they do tend to be rather interchangeable and disposable.
 As an agent provocateur, it is probably a matter of life or death to be able to sharply and coldly cut someone out of one’s life, and this aspect of Bond’s character is much more apparent in the books, as his thought process and internal meanderings are well described.
 In Casino Royale, you get the origin of his coldness toward women, when he meets and falls hard for Vesper Lynd, a fellow secret agent who initially is not very impressed with Bond…..which, of course, intrigues him It’s such a typically male response to a woman that it made me laugh.